 The main technical contribution of our paper is summarized in the following theorem.

-\begin{theorem} Let $G$ be any graph of treewidth $k$, and let $h^*,r^*>2$ be integral parameters, such that for some large enough constants $c'$ and $c''$, $k/\log^{c'}k>c''h^*(r^*)^{48}$.
-Then there is an efficient randomized algorithm, that, given $G,h^*$ and $r^*$, w.h.p. computes a strong path-of-sets system of height $h^*$ and width $r^*$ in $G$. \end{theorem}
+\begin{theorem} There are constants $c', c''>0$ and an efficient randomized algorithm, that, given a graph $G$ of treewidth $k$ and integral parameters $w^*,\ell^*>2$, such that $k/\log^{c'}k>c''w^*(\ell^*)^{48}$, with high probability returns a strong path-of-sets system of width $w^*$ and length $\ell^*$ in $G$. \end{theorem}

-Choosing $h^*,r^*=\Omega(k^{1/49}/\poly\log k)$, from Theorem~\ref{thm: path-of-sets: main}, we can w.h.p. construct a path-or-sets system of height $h^*$ and width $r^*$ in $G$.
-From Theorem~\ref{thm: from path-set system to grid minor}, we can construct a grid minor of size $\Omega\left ( (k^{1/98}/\poly\log k)\times (k^{1/98}/\poly\log k)\right )$.
+Choosing $w^*,\ell^*=\Omega(k^{1/49}/\poly\log k)$, from Theorem~\ref{thm: path-of-sets: main}, we can efficiently construct a path-of-sets system of width $w^*$ and length $\ell^*$ in $G$ with high probability.
+From Corollary~\ref{cor: from path-set system to grid minor}, we can then efficiently construct a model of a grid minor of size $\left (\Omega(k^{1/98}/\poly\log k)\times \Omega(k^{1/98}/\poly\log k)\right )$.
 The rest of this paper is mostly dedicated to proving Theorem~\ref{thm: path-of-sets: main}.
 In Section~\ref{sec: extensions} we provide some extensions to this theorem, that we believe may be useful in various applications, such as, for example, algorithms for routing problems.